OBOAcademy/obook/redesign/01_ontologyTermUse.md

 The OBO Foundry is overseen by an [Operations Committee](http://obofoundry.org/docs/OperationsCommittee.html) with Editorial, Technical and Outreach working groups.

 ### Find terms using ontology browsers
+Various ontology browsers are available, we recommend using one of the ontology browsers listed below.

 - Find terms:
   - [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index)